Prisoner of War/Missing in Action (POW/MIA)

 (Optional) Firing party fires Three Volley Salute.

 (Optional) Taps* can be sounded here after the silent toast.
-Note: The US Air Force does not allow for Taps to be sounded at USAF events.
+Note: Again, the US Air Force (USSF as well) does not allow for Taps to be sounded at USAF events.

 Also see the National League of Families web site.

 I have one simple question regarding this ceremony, the order of the service caps.
 Why does the space force appear before the coast guard?
 The rest of the order makes sense other than that one placement.
 If possible I would appreciate a directive number that shows an updated order of precedence as the only one I seem to find is US DoD Directive 1005.8 which was published before the time of the space force.
 Thank so much for all the information, I’m going to try and incorporate this ceremony into my next military ball.